jweissman/orsino/playtesting.md

 [ ] Unconscious characters should not roll init
 [ ] Some statuses still sound weird ("[defender] is Chaos by [inflicter]" - odd)
 ---
-[ ] Statuses like 'defending' really need to expire at end of next _turn_ not end of _round_ [ ] Humanize weapon names in damage description ("takes 5 damage from Valen's light_mace" => "Light Mace", maybe add damage type here?)
 [ ] AI should not use buffs that only target allies if all allies are dead [ ] Dungeons with multiple floors (levels in principle seem relatively straightforward but we'd need to adapt dungeoneer to handle them...)
 ---